 8. Update Course Content Without Hassle

 Back in the old days, once a course plan was drawn and resources shared with students, there was little that could be changed in the course content without a major overhaul of all study materials.
-Today, that process is so much simpler thanks to Learning Management Systems.
+Today, that process is so much simpler thanks to LMSs.
 Instructors can update course plans as they go along, making the course flow smoother.
 Depending on how well students receive the course, they can also adjust the pace of the course.
 Lecture presentations can be edited at any time and study material can be added or removed as per the need.
-Whatever the changes may be, having an LMS allows students to keep up to date with the latest.
+Whatever the changes may be, having Learning Management Systems for higher education institutions allow students to keep up to date with the latest.

 9. Encourages Social Learning and Communication